 individualized program of study leading to a degree in mathematical sciences.

 A thesis option is available to mathematics majors who wish to pursue an extended independent project related to a theoretical or applied focus of the program.
-Students would work under the guidance of a faculty mentor.
-At least 4 credits must be completed over one or two quarters prior to the thesis submission.
+At least 4 credits of thesis research must be completed over one or two quarters prior to submitting the thesis.
 Interested students are strongly encouraged to enroll in MAT 390 during their junior year.